abdulsamisahil/ReceptBoken/recept-boken/README.md

 - TheMealDB.com.
 It is an open, crowd-sourced database of Recipes from around the world.

 # Framework/Library choice
-We use React to develop this project.
+We use React to develop this project and used Bootstrap 5 as the CSS framework to make it responsive for all devices such as desktops, tablets and mobiles.
+In addition to bootstrap, we have added a little bit custom css as well to limit the size of lines from the recipe instruction's property showing in cards after the search result and cards in the favorites list.

 ### Why React, not Vue or Angular?